-The County or its agent(s) will monitor Contractor's performance under this Master Agreement on not less than an annual basis.
-Such monitoring will include assessing Contractor's compliance with all Master Agreement terms and conditions and performance standards.
-Contractor deficiencies which the County determines are significant or continuing and that may place performance of the Master Agreement in jeopardy if not corrected will be reported to the Board and listed in the appropriate contractor performance database.
-The report to the Board will include improvement/corrective action measures taken by the County and Contractor.
-If improvement does not occur consistent with the corrective action measures, the County may terminate this Master Agreement or impose other penalties as specified in this Master Agreement.
+The County or its agent(s) will monitor Contractor's performance under this Master Agreement and any resultant MAWO on not less than an annual basis.
+Such monitoring will include assessing Contractor's compliance with all Master Agreement and MAWO terms and conditions and performance standards.
+Contractor deficiencies which the County determines are significant or continuing and that may place performance of the Master Agreement or MAWO in jeopardy if not corrected will be reported to the Board and listed in the appropriate contractor performance database.
+The report to the Board will include improvement/ corrective action measures taken by the County and Contractor.
+If improvement does not occur consistent with the corrective action measures, the County may terminate this Master Agreement or any MAWO issued under this Master Agreement or impose other penalties as specified in this Master Agreement.